stupidpupil/wales_ish_otp_graph/README.md

 # Wales-ish OTP Graph Generator

-This is a bunch to scripts to help assemble OpenTripPlanner graphs that are useable for planning trips, by car or public transport, between places in Wales.
+This is a bunch to scripts to help assemble OpenTripPlanner graphs that are useable for planning trips, by car or public transport, between places in Wales - including where these trips involve a short journey entirely within England.
+(It likely also works well enough for planning trips between places in Wales and a small number of English towns just the other side of the border.)

 The map below shows the train and bus stops included (as of June 2021), giving an idea of the region included: